USDA Zones: 5 - 11

 Average Germ Time: 7 - 14 days

 Sowing Rate: 15 - 20 seeds per plant

 Plant Spacing: 9 - 12 inches

 Watercress (Nasturtium Officinale) - Watercress seeds are grown for both a culinary and medicinal herb.
 It is a succulent, leafy plant that thrives in marshes, bogs and water gardens.
 The lobed leaves can be eaten raw, cooked or dried.
 They have a pungent flavor and are crisp.
 It needs to be harvested before the buds appear as the leaves turn bitter after flowering.
 It is a fast-growing plant that prefers partial shade.
-It produces white flowers in mid-summer which are very attractive to bees.
-Watercress plants are highly ornamental.

 As a medicinal herb, it has long been used to treat sore throats and sinus congestion.
 It is very rich in vitamins and minerals and in alternative medicine, it is used for a wide variety of ailments.
 Some other common names that watercress is called are: water rocket, water radish, and hedge mustard.
 It is in the mustard family.